Your home network is a possible treasure trove for cyber attackers:

 A firewall is an interface that controls how internet signals enter and leave your home network.
 They come in the forms of both hardware and software.
 Chances are that your router has a firewall, and your Windows, macOS, and Linux operating systems have firewalls, too.
 These firewalls usually work by blocking the internet ports you don’t use and filtering the internet ports that you do use.

 These ports are what we refer to as the TCP/IP stack.
-Internet services often have associated TCP/IP ports.
-For instance, you access the web through ports 80 and 443.
+Internet services often have associated TCP/IP ports that act like numbered doors on your network.
+Each online service uses a specific door, and a firewall locks the unused doors to keep intruders out.
+For instance, you access the web through ports 80 and 443 and the PlayStation Network through ports 3478-3480

 HowStuffWorks has an excellent article on how firewalls work with easy-to-understand information that should help you configure your firewalls properly, even if you’re a total layperson.
 Which ports do you use?
 You’ll be able to figure it out.